Some useful tips for writing a research brief

 - Whether you want to receive top-line findings in advance of the main findings or any other updates during the course of the research

-- How you would like the findings in a written report format or as a presentation and whether or not you would like to have a meeting (face to face, Skype or conference call)
+- How you would like the findings in a written report format or as a presentation (face to face or online).

 Ideally both you and the research agency should be as transparent as possible and that openness & honesty is the best policy.
 With an understanding of your budget, it is a lot easier to find the right solution that works for you.
 We often offer a few cost options so that the decision is always yours!